QuantEcon/lecture-jax/lectures/inventory_ssd.md

 $$

 We take the minimum of current stock and demand because orders in excess of inventory are assumed to be lost rather than back-filled.

 Here $c$ is unit product cost and $\kappa$ is a fixed cost of ordering inventory.

-We can map our inventory problem into a finite state MDP with state space
+We can map our inventory problem into a dynamic program with state space
 $X := \{0, \ldots, K\}$ and action space $A := X$.

 The feasible correspondence $\Gamma$ is

 $$
 \Gamma(x) := \{0, \ldots, K - x\},
 $$

 which represents the set of feasible orders when the current inventory state is $x$.

 The reward function is expected current profits, or

 $$
     r(x, a)  := \sum_{d \geq 0} (x \wedge d) \phi(d)
         - c a - \kappa 1\{a > 0\}.
 $$

-The stochastic kernel from the set of feasible state-action pairs $G$ induced by $\Gamma$ is,
+The stochastic kernel (i.e., state-transition probabilities) from the set of feasible state-action pairs is

 $$
     P(x, a, x') := P\{ f(x, a, D) = x' \}